rodrigobutta/traackr-coding-test/README.md

 # Traackr coding test

-## Arch

-It could be everything in one file, but I've tryed to separate responsabilities in order to make the code more reusable.

-I've also made every function as pure as possible to be able to easy tests them, so you might find small peaces of action that could be easily be merged to the main flow, but they're are out.

 ## Flow

 1) The program starts in `src/init.js` that will receive a file name (relative to it's path)